wizzdi/flexicore-boot-integration-demo/README.md

 mvn clean package
 ```

-make sure build is successful and proceed to testing the system
+make sure build is successful and proceed to testing the system.

  ## How to Run ?